w3c/epub-wg/PublStatus.md

 1. merge of EPUB 3.X, Packages 3.X, Content Documents 3.X, Open Container Format 3.X, and Media Overlay 3.X into one document, removing the duplications;
 2. separation the issues on Reading Systems Conformance into a separate recommendation-track document.

 These two steps resulted in the EPUB 3.3 and the EPUB 3.3 Reading Systems documents.
 The EPUB Accessibility document remained, in this respect, unchanged.
-All these changes were purely editorial
+All these changes were purely editorial.

 * EPUB 3.3:
     * First Public Working Draft (FPWD): January 2021